xesdoog/Flatbed-Script/README.md

 Flatbed script for YimMenu _[WIP]_

 > [!WARNING]
-> This is still a work in progress.
-Do not use in public sessions.
+> This is still a work in progress. **DO NOT** try to tow other players' personal vehicles.
+If you do and end up breaking your game or getting banned as a result, I will not be responsible and I will not help you solve any issues.

 ## General Knowledge:
 - If you are not inside a flatbed truck, the script will let you know that you have to spawn one and will provide you with a button to do so.